MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch4.md

 >Note: You may notice that some of the objects are off-center, such as the objects in the image above.
 This is because prefabs or objects may have child objects that are not aligned.
 Feel free to make any necessary adjustments to object positions or child object positions to achieve a well-aligned grid.

+TODO: update prefabs so that things are better aligned by default

+TODO: change surface type from sphere to plane

+TODO: make sure parent object alignment is good

 ### Manipulating 3D Objects
-1. Add the ability to manipulate to a cube.
+1. Add the ability to manipulate a cube.
 To add the ability to manipulate 3D objects you must do the following:
 -	Select the 3D object you want to manipulate in your hierarchy (in this example, one of your cubes).
 -	Click “add component.”
 -	Search for “manipulation.”